grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

 ### Part 1 - Login into the Webterminal

 1. Navigate to the Webterminal URL provided to you.
 When prompted, input your provided username and password.
 2. Once you are successfully logged in, you can view your home directory by running the command `ls`.
-Your directory will include:
+Your directory already includes:
    - A `sloth` directory containing its executable and an example file.
 This was created by copying the relevant files from the official [Sloth GitHub repo](https://github.com/slok/sloth.git), downloading the Sloth executable from [here](https://github.com/slok/sloth/releases/tag/v0.11.0), performing a `chmod +x` on the executable file, and renaming the file to `sloth`.
    - A `mimirtool` binary, downloaded from the Assets section of [Mimir's latest release page](https://github.com/grafana/mimir/releases).
 Mimir documentation can be found [here](https://grafana.com/docs/mimir/latest/operators-guide/tools/mimirtool/).
    - Other files that will be used during the lab.